difince/vGHC-OSD-Workshop/kubeflow/setup.md

    ```

 ## Install Kubeflow
+The installation process for Kubeflow is the same for all environments.
 1. Create a directory `workspace` and clone the `kubeflow/manifest` repo.
     ```
     mkdir -p ~/workspace && cd ~/workspace;
     git clone https://github.com/kubeflow/manifests.git && cd manifests;
     ```
-1. Modify `manifests/ommon/dex/base/deployment.yaml` file to include the following as a workaround for current problem
+1. Modify `manifests/common/dex/base/deployment.yaml` file to include the following as a workaround for current problem
    with [1.21 Kubernetes cluster and Dex](https://github.com/dexidp/dex/issues/2082).
 This should not be necessary
    when [workaround](https://github.com/kubeflow/manifests/pull/1883)
    PR merges.